Comparison of modern open-source visual SLAM approaches: Related work

 \section{Related work}

 For localization and mapping, many sensors are used as input data.
 For example, 3D LIDARs, 2D LIDARs, depth cameras, stereo cameras, global and rolling shutters cameras.
-LIDARs are quite precise but very expansive.
+LIDARs are quite precise but very expensive.
 Moreover, it needs to emit light signals to estimate distance.
 Therefore, LIDARs are active sensors.
 One of the most beneficial sensors for robots is the rolling shutter camera.
 It is cheap, dense and passive.
 They do not need to emit light and only receive surrounding information.
 Global shutter cameras might be more convenient, but the price is higher.
 Stereo and depth cameras such as D435 are also appropriate and very popular.
-All of them can be used in SLAM pipelines, but they have different features which are important while solving the SLAM problem.
-Apart from visual sensors, inertial measurements are also being used as an input: wheel odometry and IMU measurements are actively utilized in robotics.
+A comprehensive comparison of modern sensors for this problem was made by R. Singh and K. S. Nagla in \cite{SensorsComparison}.
+All of them can be used in SLAM pipelines, but they have different features which are important while solving the SLAM problem \ref{slam_equation}.
+The last is formulated as a maximization of conditional probability ($P$) of the robot`s states ($X$) and landmarks ($M$) given sensor measurements ($Z$) and information matrices ($\Omega$) which is equivalent to minimization of minus logarithm of $P$ in case of Gaussian structure of sensors` noises.
+It is equivalent to solving a non-linear least-squares problem or kernel-based ($\rho$) minimization for robustness in case of outliers in measurements.

+Worth mentioning, that the main difference between SLAM and Visual/Visual-inertial odometry is that the last only updates the robot`s states ($X$) whereas pure SLAM additionally updates the map itself ($M$).
+This paper evaluates accuracy in terms of robot localization but not map quality.
+Apart from visual sensors, inertial measurements are also being used as input: wheel odometry and IMU measurements are actively utilized in robotics.
 SLAM has been extensively studied during the last decades.
-Many reviews of SLAM solutions have been published.
-For example, Cadena et al. \cite{ Cadena2016} presented a good overview of modern SLAM technologies and the challenges which SLAM methods face.
-According to another review \cite{Chen2020}, today SLAM is going to spatial artificial intelligence age.
-This means that more and more deep learning techniques are used for solving SLAM problems.
+For example, Cadena et al. \cite{ Cadena2016} presented a good overview of modern SLAM technologies and the challenges which SLAM methods.
+According to another review \cite{Chen2020}, today SLAM is going into the spatial artificial intelligence age.
+This means that more deep learning techniques are used as a solution.